In 2011 I attended a workshop on “Posture and Movement Analysis” in NYC.1

 It is very possible that you too have a moderate to severe postural problem that can affect your health and performance.
-I must admit I have a small to moderate degree of every postural deviation listed in this article!
+I must admit, when I first started on my journey to moving better I had a small to moderate degree of every postural deviation listed in this article!

 While this article does not cover how to conduct a comprehensive posture assessment, I chose the 5 most common posture problems I see that are caused by a sedentary lifestyle.
 For each posture problem, I list the (1) identification, (2) cause, (3) problem, and (4) solution.